helene-todd/PCBS_CellularAutomata/README.md

 ```
 <p align="center"><img src="gifs/pulsar_r.gif" height="300"></p>
 As you can see, what was previously an oscillator is now still.

+## Prior programming skills

+During my bachelor degree in mathematics, I took a few basic programming courses : programming in C++, introduction to object-oriented programming in Java and introduction to Python.

 ## What I learned
 This project was challenging at times and I feel like I have learned a lot from it.
 Here are a few examples of what I learned :